chauvinSimon/tri_stats/README.md

 - :one_piece_swimsuit: Can the **benefit of swim wetsuits** be estimated?
 - :athletic_shoe: Are runs faster since **carbon plates shoes**?
 - :three: Does each sport (swim - bike - run) accounts for 1/3 of race durations?
 What about transitions?
 - :couple: How much faster are **men over women**?
 In which sport is the gap larger/smaller?
+How has the gap evolved over the years?
 - :hourglass_flowing_sand: How much faster are athletes in **_sprint_ over _olympic_** distance?
 - :chart_with_upwards_trend: Does the level increase **over years**?
 - :dart: How often does an athlete **win from a bike breakaway**?